20 New Year’s Resolution Ideas for 2024

-3. Become your own personal trainer
+9. Become your own personal trainer.

 Midnight yoga – why not?

-5. Play community sports
+11. Play community sports.

 Some people can’t stand the thought of grinding out a workout at the gym.

 The improved health, weight loss, and myriad of benefits that come from working out aren’t enough on their own.
 They need strategy, camaraderie, and to feel like they’re part of something greater.
 If you are one of these people, there is a simple solution: team sports.

-6. Eat (organic) on a budget
+12. Eat organic on a budget.

 When people hear the word organic, their first question is often: “Isn’t that expensive!?”
 Indeed, it can be.
 Or, if you’re smart about it and use apps like Ibotta, it can be relatively inexpensive.

 Eating organic on a budget is an acquired skill.
 Here are some tips for anyone who’s getting started or wants to spend less on their organic grocery budget:

-• Shop local and in season when you can
+- Shop local and in season when you can

-• Check for CSA (Community Supported Agriculture) programs in your area
+- Check for CSA (Community Supported Agriculture) programs in your area

-• Explore your local farmer’s market
+- Explore your local farmer’s market

-• Visit the health food stores in your area and consider purchasing an annual membership to your favorites (they usually come with 15%+ discounts for future purchases, so if you actually shop there, they’ll save you money in the long run)
+- Visit the health food stores in your area and consider purchasing an annual membership to your favorites (they usually come with 15%+ discounts for future purchases, so if you actually shop there, they’ll save you money in the long run)

 Just like anything you shop for regularly, after a while you’ll get an idea of which items you like/can get the best deals on at which places.

-New Year’s Resolution Ideas to Help You Save More Money
+Ideas to Help You Save More Money

-1. Participate in a savings challenge
+13. Participate in a savings challenge.

 Saving money takes a great deal of self-discipline.

-2. Save on your daily Starbucks fix
+14. Save on your daily splurge.

 Maybe you’re not quite ready to give up that daily coffee habit, but you do want to cut back on this particular area of spending.

 Everyone shops online, but not everyone is savvy about it.
-Even if you only purchase items as they go on sale, you could be getting even bigger discounts.
+Even if you only purchase items on sale, you could be getting even bigger discounts.

 With the national student loan debt topping $1.4 trillion, student loans are an epidemic plaguing America’s young adults.
 Debt can contribute to increased stress and anxiety.
 So pay those loans off!

-New Year’s resolutions are all about creating the best version of YOU that’s possible.
+New Year’s resolutions are all about creating the best version of you that’s possible.
 Why not learn some new things?

-1. Take an online course
+17. Take an online course.

 You could use your newfound skills as a resume booster when applying for jobs or to negotiate a raise in your current position.

-2. Check out your local community college
+18. Check out your local community college.

-So few people take advantage of one of the greatest cheap learning resources around like community college.
+Few people take advantage of one of the greatest cheap learning resources around like community college.
 Community colleges offer far more than your traditional academic classes.

 Ever wanted to learn woodworking?
 Pottery?
 Baking?
 Or perhaps you never got to take those psychology classes in undergrad because you were too busy doing as little as possible to graduate.
 Education doesn’t have to cost a fortune.
 In fact, most classes at community colleges are very affordable, especially if you’re a local resident.

-3. Read more books
+19. Read more books.

 Another way to master a new skill for free is to spend more time with your nose between the pages of a book.

-There’s no better way to get in the mind of an expert than to read their work.
+There’s no better way to get into the mind of an expert than to read their work.
 And chances are just about anything you want to learn has probably been written about by someone.
 If reading isn’t how you learn best, audiobooks may be more suitable for you.

 Audible offers a free download for first-time users and low-cost membership options.
 Perks include 1 free book per month and access to bestsellers at steeply discounted prices.

-4. Listen to TED talks
+20. Listen to TED talks.

-You know how some people get stuck in cat video or fail compilation loops on YouTube?
-I get stuck in TED Talk loops.
+Some people get stuck in cat video or fail compilation loops on YouTube.
+Instead, try TED Talk loops.
 The amount of knowledge you’ll learn may surprise you.

 TED Talks are thought-provoking, endlessly entertaining, and the best part — completely free.

-Not all New Year’s resolution ideas are created equal.
+Not all New Year’s Resolution Ideas are Created Equal

 The New Year is an inspiring time to make a change in your life for the better.
-Use the 20 tips above to create your plan for making 2018 the best year yet.